Sushmoy-Nandi/Tax-Management-System/README.md

 ## Project Details
 This project was developed during the 4th semester while pursing B.Sc. in CSE of 2024 as part of the CSE-2211: Database Management Systems-I Lab Course conducted by the National Institute of Textile Engineering and Research-NITER, Constituent Institute of the University of Dhaka, Savar, Dhaka-1350

+## Future work
+**Advanced SQL Queries**: Develop complex queries to analyze and retrieve specific data.In Future Its advanced queries and data analytics enable efficient tax collection, ensure accountability, and provide actionable insights for decision-making.

+## Conclusion

+The Tax Management System provides a robust SQL-based framework for managing taxes, payments, and compliance.
+The Database Management Console provides an efficient and user-friendly way to perform essential database operations through a command-line interface.
+Its comprehensive menu allows users to create, manage, and manipulate database tables seamlessly.
+With features like exporting data to CSV and creating tables using queries (CTAS), this tool simplifies complex database tasks for developers, students, and professionals alike.
+This project demonstrates proficiency in database design, manipulation, and querying, addressing real-world administrative needs.